Locate-then-Sparsify: Attribution Guided Sparse Strategy for Visual Hallucination Mitigation: Experiments and Analysis

 (a) \textbf{CHAIR}: Caption Hallucination Assessment with Image Relevance~\cite{rohrbach2018object} is a widely used benchmark to evaluate object hallucination in image captioning.
 It quantifies the degree of object hallucination by calculating the ratio of all mentioned objects in the generated text that are not in the ground truth object set.
 There are two assessment criteria.
 CHAIR\textsubscript{S} quantifies the degree of object hallucinations at the sentence-level, while CHAIR\textsubscript{I} focuses on the instance level.
 Lower C\textsubscript{S} and C\textsubscript{I} indicate fewer hallucinations.
 In addition, we also report Recall and Sentence Length to ensure a fair comparison, since the reported hallucination metrics may be affected by the amount of generated content.

 (b) \textbf{POPE}: Polling-based Object Probing Evaluation~\cite{li2023evaluating} contains 27,000 question-answer pairs about objects in MSCOCO~\cite{lin2014microsoft}, A-OKVQA~\cite{schwenk2022okvqa}, and GQA~\cite{hudson2019gqa}.
 These question-answer pairs involve only yes/no questions and are evenly distributed among existing and absent objects.
 There are three negative sample settings in each dataset, {\it i.e.}, random, popular, and adversarial~\cite{li2023evaluating}.
-This benchmark is evaluated by classification, with the metrics of Accuracy, Recall, Precision, and F1-Score.
+This benchmark is evaluated using classification metrics: Accuracy, Recall, Precision, and F1-Score.

 (c) \textbf{MME}: Multi-modal Large Language Model Evaluation~\cite{fu2025mme} is a comprehensive evaluation benchmark for LVLMs that assesses their perception and cognition abilities.
-It comprises ten perception-related and four cognition-related tasks evaluated by binary classification.
+It comprises 10 perception-related and 4 cognition-related tasks, evaluated using binary classification.
 MME is employed to measure hallucination while also capturing aspects of general model ability.

 (d) \textbf{LLaVA-Bench}: LLaVA-Bench \cite{liu2024improved} comprises 24 images, each accompanied by a detailed, manually crafted description and a set of meticulously selected questions.
 Although this collection is relatively small in scale, it poses greater challenges for LVLMs.
 We use GPT-4v to evaluate the model’s generations, assessing general capability.